Abdulrasaq1515/Event-management-system/README.md

 ### Prerequisites
 - Node.js 18+
 - npm or yarn
-- PlanetScale account (or MySQL database)
+- Railway account (for deployment and database)

 ### Environment Variables